Egor4ik325/rankrise/README.md

 Tests:

 - in order to test sustainable request rate tests should mock burst rate to be the same as sustainable.

+## Categories

+Categories are content management technique for organizing products.
+For this API products (and questions) will be categorized hierarchically using MPTT in PostgreSQL.

+Model:

+- Category (subcategory) has id, name and reference to the parent category (to provide tree categorization).

+- slug?

+Interface:

+- Categories should be created, updated and deleted from admin interface.

+- Categories can only be listed or retrieved using API.